Make this fluffy condensed milk bread for simple and delicious loaves sure to please the whole family.

-This homemade bread has a hint of sweetness courtesy of the sweetened condensed milk but is savory enough to use for many sandwich fillings.
+This homemade bread has a hint of sweetness from the sweetened condensed milk but is savory enough to use for sandwiches, toast, and everyday meals.
+Soft, fluffy, and made with pantry staples, it’s the kind of bread that disappears quickly.

-Whip up this easy recipe for a versatile white bread recipe perfect for meals and snacking.
+Whip up this easy recipe for a versatile white bread perfect for meals and snacking.

 Flour Choices

 I used basic bread flour for ease in this recipe.
-It definitely provides the perfect balance of creamy, softness alongside some light airiness.
+It provides the perfect balance of softness and light airiness that makes this loaf so appealing.

-Remember that different flours absorb flour differently so add flour slowly, mixing with a wooden spoon, until it pulls together as a cohesive dough.
+Remember that different flours absorb liquid differently, so add flour slowly, mixing with a wooden spoon, until it pulls together as a cohesive dough.

 Sweetened Condensed Milk